threefoldtech/info_grid/src/system_administrators/system_administrators.md

 This section covers all practical tutorials for system administrators working on the ThreeFold Grid.

-For complementary information on ThreeFold grid and its cloud component, read the [Cloud](../../wiki/cloudunits/cloudunits_toc.md) section of the Library.
+For complementary information on ThreeFold Grid and its cloud component, refer to the [Cloud](../../wiki/cloudunits/cloudunits_toc.md) section.

 <h2> Table of Contents </h2>